TMiguelT/csvschema/README.rst

 CsvSchema
 ==========

-CsvSchema is an easy to use module designed to make CSV file checking easier.
+CsvSchema is an easy-to-use module designed to make CSV file checking easier.
 It allows for the fast creation of complex validation rules faster using some predefined building blocks.

 Basics
 ------
 Fundamentally, CsvSchema allows you to describe what a correct CSV file should look like.
-In order to do that you will need to implement a subclass of ``csv_schema.structure.BaseCsvStructure``.
+In order to do this you will need to implement a subclass of ``csv_schema.structure.BaseCsvStructure``.

 Example::